jsambrook/common-sense/_posts/2024-10-20-assertion-checking-for-denali.md

  ***
 <center>Assertion Checking For Denali</center>

-# Assertion Checking for Denali: A Team Discussion

 The Jupiter conference room at MedTech was abuzz with activity as Marco's software team gathered for their weekly meeting.
 Today's
 agenda: discussing the assertion checking strategy for their new